About Richard Rees

 It was here that Richard’s imaginative powers and resourcefulness also took him in a different direction, and he invented an electricity-free dishwasher.
 Fact then became stranger than fiction, reality rivalling the plot of any of Richard’s stories, when a South African con-man became involved in the enterprise and sold the prototype machine to Mafia figures in LA for a fortune.
 Richard flew there to confront them but his life was threatened.
 Bruised by financial loss but undefeated, he started researching his next novel, The Shadow of the Mary Celeste, but this was put to one side when Richenda was tragically found to have ovarian cancer.
 Richard nursed her for four months and she died in his arms.

-Later, despite his grief, he managed to complete The Shadow (note: now retitled The Reikel Conspiracy) but there was no celebration of its publication when, heart-breakingly, his only daughter Elisabeth was also diagnosed, while pregnant, to have ovarian cancer.
+Later, despite his grief, he managed to complete The Shadow (note: now retitled The Unholy Conspiracy) but there was no celebration of its publication when, heart-breakingly, his only daughter Elisabeth was also diagnosed, while pregnant, to have ovarian cancer.
 To enable his son-law to continue his career, Richard cared for Elisabeth and his baby granddaughter, Georgina, for two years.
 After the devastation of Elisabeth’s death, he struggled to return to his writing, and as catharsis wrote a semi-autobiographical work Dear Abigail – a moving personal account.

 During this time, he also wrote Twice Upon A Thanksgiving, a novel based on an idea given to him by Elisabeth a month before she died and written in her memory, and a screenplay, Diabolus In Musica, about the virtuoso violinist and composer Niccolo Paganini, but negotiations with a Hollywood producer fell through when a famous director announced he was in production with his film: Paganini, The Devil’s Violinist.
 That film flopped and so put an end to any hopes of Diabolus In Musica making it as a film, and Richard is now contemplating it as a 2-part TV Drama, or adapting the script as a novel.
 This experience also influenced him to adapt three other screenplays into novels, the first being his recently completed “psycho”-thriller, Somebody Wants to Kill Me, to be followed by The Third Awakening – a novel in a similar genre, currently halfway through its first draft – with the third, Deadly Redemption, to follow.